KevinRoitero/CrowdsourcingRelevanceScales/README.md

 # CrowdsourcingRelevanceScales
 repository for the paper "On the Effect of Relevance Scales in Crowdsourcing Relevance Assessments for Information Retrieval Evaluation."

-This repository contains the crowdsourced judgments used in the IPM'21 paper titled "On the Effect of Relevance Scales in Crowdsourcing Relevance Assessments for Information Retrieval Evaluation."

 ## Citation
 If you use this resource, please cite our paper:

 *Kevin Roitero, Eddy  Maddalena, Stefano Mizzaro, and Falk Scholer.
 On the Effect of Relevance Scales in Crowdsourcing Relevance Assessments for Information Retrieval Evaluation.
 Information processing and Management (IPM).*

 ### BibTeX